Equality and diversity

-We want to treat everyone fairly, commission and procure services based on their needs and help them feel part of the community and contribute to a fairer society.
-Our approach puts people, both our customers and our staff at the heart of what we do.
+Lincolnshire County Council wants to treat everyone fairly, commission and procure services based on people’s needs, help them to feel part of a community and contribute to a fairer society.
+Our approach puts both our customers and our staff at the heart of what we do.

 Information about the translation service available to Lincolnshire residents.